camunda/camunda-docs-manual/content/introduction/supported-environments.md

 ## Adding Environments

-Whenever a new version of one of the following environments is released, we target support of that new version with the next minor release of Camunda Platform:
+Whenever a new version of one of the following environments is released, we target support of that new version with the next minor release of Camunda Platform.
+A new released environment has to be available three months before the next Camunda Platform minor release to be considered.

-* Java Language
+* Java Language (LTS)
 * Wildfly Application Server
 * Oracle Database
+* PostgreSQL

 The exact release in which we support a new environment depends on factors such as the release date of the environment and the required implementation effort.